-Carlos Augusto Lopez has been our Chief Commercial Officer-Shipping Division since January 2008, and a member of our board of directors since January 2008.
-Mr. Lopez has been a member of the board of directors and Vice President of Compania Naviera Horamar S.A. since September 1992.
-He is former Chairman of Paraná de las Palmas Shipyard and a former member of the board of Naviera Conosur S.A.
+Carlos Augusto Lopez has been our Chief Commercial Officer-Shipping Division since January 2008, and a member of our Board of Directors since January 2008.
+Mr. Lopez has been a member of the Board of Directors and Vice President of Compania Naviera Horamar S.A. since September 1992.
+He is former Chairman of Paraná de las Palmas Shipyard and a former member of the Board of Directors of Naviera Conosur S.A.
 He has also served as Chairman of Harrow S.A. and Sermar S.A.
-He is a founding member of the Argentinean Flag Shipowners Chamber (CARBA) and a member of the Argentinean-Paraguayan Chamber of Commerce.
-He is also a distinguished member of several organizations such as the Uruguayan-Argentinean Chamber of Commerce, the Permanent Commission of Transport of the River Plate Basin (CPTCP) and the Ethics Committee of the Argentinean Shipowners' Tanker Association (CABBTA).
-Mr. Lopez is the brother of Claudio Pablo Lopez, our Vice Chairman, Chief Executive Officer and a director, and Horacio Enrique Lopez, our Chief Operating Officer-Shipping Division and a member of our Executive Committee.
+He is a founding member of the Argentinean Flag Shipowners' Chamber (CARBA) and a member of the Argentinean-Paraguayan Chamber of Commerce.
+He is also a member of several organizations such as the Uruguayan-Argentinean Chamber of Commerce, the Permanent Commission of Transport of the River Plate Basin (CPTCP) and the Ethics Committee of the Argentinean Shipowners' Tanker Association (CABBTA).
+Mr. Lopez is the brother of Claudio Pablo Lopez, our Vice Chairman, Chief Executive Officer and a director, and Horacio Enrique Lopez, our Chief Operating Officer-Shipping Division, a director and a member of our Executive Committee.

 Horacio Enrique Lopez has been our Chief Operating Officer-Shipping Division since January 2008, and a member of our board of directors since January 2008.
-He has been a member of the board of directors of Compania Naviera Horamar S.A. since December 1997 and started working in Horamar in the operations department.
+He has been a member of the Board of Directors of Compania Naviera Horamar S.A. since December 1997 and started working in Horamar in the operations department.
 Mr. Lopez has more than 30 years of experience in the shipping business and is currently a member of the Navigation Center of Argentina (CN).
 He served as operations manager of Horamar from 1990 to 1997, and from 1984 to 1990, he served as coordinator of lightering operations.
 From 1980 to 1984, he managed the Maritime Agency.
 Before joining Horamar, he served as general manager of Provesur, a company dedicated to maintenance of life rafts, and prior to this he was technical manager of the same firm.
-Mr. Lopez is the brother of Claudio Pablo Lopez, our Vice Chairman, Chief Executive Officer and a director, and Carlos Augusto Lopez, our Chief Commercial Officer-Shipping Division and a member of our Executive Committee.
+Mr. Lopez is the brother of Claudio Pablo Lopez, our Vice Chairman, Chief Executive Officer and a director, and Carlos Augusto Lopez, our Chief Commercial Officer-Shipping Division. a director and a member of our Executive Committee.

-Ruben Martinez Baeza has been our Chief Operating Officer-Port Division and a member of our board of directors since January 2008.
+Ruben Martinez Baeza has been our Chief Operating Officer-Port Division and a member of our Board of Directors since January 2008.
 He has been the general manager of Corporacion Navios S.A. since 2005.
 He has been working with Navios Holdings and Navios Logistics since 1989, after graduating as mechanical industrial engineer from the University of the Republic at Montevideo, Uruguay.
 Beginning as a mechanical engineer at Navios Logistics' port terminal at Nueva Palmira, Uruguay, he has been promoted to several positions within Navios Logistics.
 Having special training in maintenance and asset management, he has been involved in several port terminal development and investments projects during his career.

 Ioannis Karyotis has been our Chief Financial Officer since March 2011.
-Prior to joining the Company, from 2006 until 2011, Mr. Karyotis was Consultant and later Project Leader at The Boston Consulting Group (BCG), an international management consulting firm.
+From 2006 until 2011, Mr. Karyotis was a consultant and later Project Leader at The Boston Consulting Group (BCG), an international management consulting firm.
 From 2003 until 2005, Mr. Karyotis was Senior Equity Analyst at Eurocorp Securities, a Greek brokerage house, and in 2003, he was Senior Analyst in the Corporate Finance Department at HSBC Pantelakis Securities, a subsidiary of HSBC Bank.
 Mr. Karyotis began his career in 2002 with Marfin Hellenic Securities as Equity Analyst.
-He received his bachelor's degree in Economics from the Athens University of Economics and Business (1998).
-He holds a Master's of Science in Finance and Economics from the London School of Economics (1999) and an MBA from INSEAD (2006).
+He received his bachelor's degree in economics from the Athens University of Economics and Business (1998).
+He holds a master of science in finance and economics from the London School of Economics (1999) and an MBA from INSEAD (2006).